 Our young volunteers are given a starter kit, along with some education.
 They participate in discussions regarding donation.
 They are then guided to develop creative ways to educate their own student population.
 They work together to plan and implement an awareness program at their schools.

 Some amazing benefits of the program include:

-- Student Advocates will be able to count volunteer hours to school course or for extra credit
+- Student Advocates will be able to count volunteer hours to school courses or for extra credit

 - The Youth Advocacy program will be an excellent project for students to put on their resume

 - The Legacy Donor Foundation/Donate Life Louisiana will provide a letter of recognition for each participating student to be used in college applications and job prospecting as needed.

 - Students, along with the assistance of the Legacy Donor Foundation’s liaison, will recruit a Teacher Advocate and form a Donor Awareness Club to assist in implementing donor awareness activities and programs.

 - The Youth Advocacy program will not only educate students about organ, eye and tissue donation but about becoming a leader in their community and with their peers.

 - Students will learn the importance of advocating for a cause and how they can influence a positive change in society.

 - The Youth Advocacy program will develop well-informed young adults by preparing them to make responsible health decisions, by educating them on accepting their right and responsibility as donors and by informing them of the benefits that providing more registered donors has to those waiting for transplants by shortening the waiting time.

 - Awareness activities will be decided on by student advocates.
-Some examples include: distributing heart shaped suckers for National Donor Day (Valentine’s Day), surveys, decorating a Donate Life bulletin board on campus, displaying of brochures/flyers and posters, announcements on speaker or publications, table with information and giveaways, youth video, speaker at assembly, workshops, social media and unique school events such as a fashion show, flying a Donate Life flag on campus, and Blue and Green dress down day.
+Some examples include: distributing heart-shaped suckers for National Donor Day (Valentine’s Day), surveys, decorating a Donate Life bulletin board on campus, displaying of brochures/flyers and posters, announcements on speaker or publications, tables with information and giveaways, youth videos, speaker at assembly, workshops, social media and unique school events such as a fashion show, flying a Donate Life flag on campus, and Blue and Green dress down day.
 Other events are also welcomed.